sap-tutorials/Tutorials/tutorials/cap-cloudsdk-1-mock-service/cap-cloudsdk-1-mock-service.md

 - How one might successfully combine use of the `@sap/cds` and `express` packages
 - What an OData V4 entity set looks like

->For d-kom 2020 the prerequisites should already be set up for you on the workstations in the App Space.

 >For a quick map and overview of what this tutorial is, and where it sits in the overall [Use CAP and SAP Cloud SDK to Extend S/4HANA  mission](mission.cap-s4hana-cloud-extension), see the diagram in the blog post [Mission "Use CAP and SAP Cloud SDK to Extend S/4HANA" – an overview](https://blogs.sap.com/2019/11/08/sap-teched-mission-api-hub-cloud-sdk-and-cap-an-overview/).

 This is the first tutorial in the [Use CAP and SAP Cloud SDK to Extend S/4HANA mission](mission.cap-s4hana-cloud-extension), which will show you how the SAP Cloud Application Programming Model can be used with the SAP Cloud SDK to consume a service from an SAP S/4HANA system in the context of extending core functionality with a new app and service.